takobell1988/jfrog/README.txt

 https://github.com/takobell1988/jfrog/blob/master/services_app_architacture.png

-The packged main chart is stores in jfrog artifactory: https://ofirtako.jfrog.io/artifactory/helm-repo-helm/jfrog-services-app-0.1.0.tgz
+The packged main helm chart is stored in jfrog artifactory: https://ofirtako.jfrog.io/artifactory/helm-repo-helm/jfrog-services-app-0.1.0.tgz

 ** PLEASE CONTACT ME IF YOU HAVE ANY QUESTIONS OR CONSIDERATIONS ABOUT HOW TO INSTALL OR CHECK THE APP **